Boiler Breakdown Diagnosis & Repair

 Unlike many heating engineers, offering you a boiler replacement will not be our first option.
 We’d like to repair your boiler if we can.
 That’s why we give the choice to you.
 You can spend as much or as little as you like on your boiler repair, before you decide it’s time to have it replaced.
 In other words, we won’t give up on your boiler until you do.

 Our boiler repair pricing is simple.
 You'll need to book an initial boiler diagnostic session to determine the fault(s) on your boiler.
 Once our engineer has evaluated the problem, a repair and estimated cost will be suggested to you.
-This is based on the estimated time required for the fix (charged at £80/h and capped at £240 per session) plus the cost of the parts.
+This is based on the estimated time required for the fix.
 If you agree, you will need to pay for the parts to proceed.
-The total will be determined by the actual amount of time taken for the fix.
+The total will be determined by the actual amount of time taken for the fix, charged at £80 per hour, plus the cost of the parts.
+Most repairs last no more than 2-3 hours, but if they do we'll cap the labour charge to 3 hours.

-Most boiler breakdowns can be addressed within 2 to 3 sessions.
+Most boiler breakdowns can be addressed within 1 to 2 sessions.
 However, it may not always be possible to find and rectify every fault in these number of visits, and here’s why:

 Boilers have what’s known as an “ignition sequence”.
 That means they have to complete a number of steps to ignite and burn the gas.
 If there is a fault at one stage, the ignition sequence is interrupted and the boiler locks out until that fault is resolved and the boiler is able to move on to the next stage in the sequence.